Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Conclusion

 \section{Conclusion}

+Our experiments show that XML methods are very competitive and should be considered for HTC tasks.
+In particular, CascadeXML performed well and, on the NYT dataset, outperformed the state-of-the-art HTC methods HGCLR and HBGL.
+The XML methods have the conceptual advantage that they do not require a pre-defined label hierarchy but instead construct an artificial hierarchy to partition the label space, which makes them applicable to a wider range of multi-label classification problems, including hierarchical text classification as shown here.
+In the other direction, we found that HTC models are hardly applicable to the XML datasets due to limited scalability.
+Our findings suggest that future work on HTC should compare to XML methods and that ranking-based metrics P@k and R-Precision should be considered for a more thorough comparison of methods.

-We investigated the cross-domain capabilities of Hierarchical Text Classification (HTC) and eXtreme Multi-Label Classification (XML) models, using cross-dataset transfer to evaluate their performance on unfamiliar datasets and label spaces.
-Our results show that XML models, in particular CascadeXML, demonstrate considerable adaptability and competitive accuracy when applied to HTC datasets, effectively handling smaller hierarchical structures despite being designed for large, unstructured label pools.
-However, the HTC models struggled with the sizes and sparsity of the XML datasets, suggesting scaling limitations.
+\arxivonly{ We investigated the cross-domain capabilities of Hierarchical Text Classification (HTC) and eXtreme Multi-Label Classification (XML) models, using cross-dataset transfer to evaluate their performance on unfamiliar datasets and label spaces.
+Our cross-domain comparison shows that XML models, in particular CascadeXML, demonstrate considerable adaptability and competitive accuracy when applied to HTC datasets, effectively handling smaller hierarchical structures despite being designed for large, unstructured label pools. }

-Our results call for a rethinking of common clustering techniques for XML and HTC methods.
-Label clustering based on the features of the documents to which they are relevant could potentially be replaced or combined with a label frequency-based clustering approach.
-Other clustering techniques, such as neural clustering, could also be explored.
-Lastly, building on the initial success of XML models in the HTC world, extending the application of XML methods to other domains could be beneficial.
+\paragraph{Limitations} We do not evaluate the training time of the various models, as the original papers lack sufficient information, and hardware configurations were adjusted during experimentation to suit specific model-dataset combinations.
+This was particularly necessary for running the HTC models on the XML datasets, in the case of HGCLR, with the help of the authors, but unsuccessful.
+Nevertheless, we have noted that XML models train much faster than HTC models.

+\arxivonly{ Like the existing models in HTC and XML discussed in Section~\ref{sec:relatedwork}, the datasets used in this study are exclusively in the English language.
+Consequently, the results presented in this work are solely applicable to the English language domain and may not be directly transferable to other languages. }